dotnet/AspNetCore.Docs/aspnetcore/fundamentals/target-aspnetcore.md

 ---
-title: Use ASP.NET Core 3.0 APIs in a class library
+title: Use ASP.NET Core APIs in a class library
 author: scottaddie
-description: Learn how to use ASP.NET Core 3.0 APIs in a class library. ms.author: scaddie ms.custom: mvc ms.date: 11/18/2019
+description: Learn how to use ASP.NET Core APIs in a class library.
+monikerRange: '>= aspnetcore-3.0'
+ms.author: scaddie
+ms.custom: mvc
+ms.date: 11/18/2019
 no-loc: [Blazor]
-uid: migration/22-to-30/target-aspnetcore
+uid: fundamentals/target-aspnetcore
 ---
-# Use ASP.NET Core 3.0 APIs in a class library
+# Use ASP.NET Core APIs in a class library

 By [Scott Addie](https://github.com/scottaddie)

-This document provides guidance for using ASP.NET Core 3.0 APIs in a class library.
+This document provides guidance for using ASP.NET Core APIs in a class library.
 For all other library guidance, see [Open-source library guidance](/dotnet/standard/library-guidance/).

 ## Use the ASP.NET Core shared framework

 With the release of .NET Core 3.0, many ASP.NET Core packages are no longer published to NuGet.
 Instead, the packages are included in the `Microsoft.AspNetCore.App` shared framework, which is installed with the .NET Core SDK.
 The shared framework was previously distributed as a NuGet package.
-For a list of packages no longer being published, see [Remove obsolete package references](xref:migration/22-to-30/index#remove-obsolete-package-references).
+For a list of packages no longer being published, see [Remove obsolete package references](xref:migration/22-to-30#remove-obsolete-package-references).

 As of .NET Core 3.0, projects: